modelingevolution/gst-plugin-pylon/README.md

 - Switch to Profile 0: Set `hdr-profile=0` (triggers SoftwareSignal2 after completing current profile's window)
 - Frame-synchronized switching ensures no dropped frames
 - Switching occurs after completing all exposures in the current profile's window
-- Software signal is automatically retried for up to 5 frames to ensure reliable switching
+- Software signal is automatically retried for the maximum window size of both profiles to ensure reliable switching
+- ExposureTime chunk is automatically enabled to provide metadata for each frame's exposure

 **Requirements:**
 - Camera must support sequencer mode features